evmts/tevm-monorepo/README.md

 ## Language server tools

 The language service protocol is how tools such as VSCode and Neovim are able to provide features such as autocomplete, information on hover, autoimports, and more.
-EVMts language service tools brings this functionality to TypeScript for contracts.
+Evmts language service tools brings this functionality to TypeScript for contracts.

-Also included are tools for typechecking code and code generation for those using EVMts without a bundler
+Also included are tools for typechecking code and code generation for those using Evmts without a bundler

 - [@evmts/ts-plugin](./lsp/ts-plugin/) - Typescript Server Plugin for decorating the TypeScript language server with additional functionality
-- [@evmts/vscode](./lsp/ts-plugin/) - A work-in-progress vscode plugin for EVMts
+- [@evmts/vscode](./lsp/ts-plugin/) - A work-in-progress vscode plugin for Evmts

 ## Apps 📦

 - [@evmts/docs](/docs) Future documentation site.
 Contains lots of unimplemented features such as a clientside VM
-- [examples/*](/examples) Current [documentation site](https://evmts.dev) for EVMts Imports Beta
+- [examples/*](/examples) Current [documentation site](https://evmts.dev) for Evmts Imports Beta

 #### Example apps